Phuket Festivals and Cultural Events

 • Songkran 2008 Photos

-• Phuket Bike Week - 3 days of big bikes and beachside concerts, April every year just before Songkran.
+• Phuket Bike Week - 3 days of big bikes and beachside concerts, normally about the same date as Songkran.

 More Local Phuket Life

 • Indy Market in Phuket Town